kamil-krecisz/Cat-and-Mouse-game/README.md

 - Cheese-eating animation and mechanics for mice
 - Stamina system for both cat and mice - DONE
-- Pause menu and game over screen
+- Pause menu - DONE
 - Sound effects and background music